companieshouse/DARr/docs/06-GLA_address_match.md

 ### Score 4 - Full correct postcode given, address doesn't match PAF

 1. Go to the Query Editor and open the PAF data
-2. Highlight sub_building_name, building_number, thoroughfare.name and thoroughfare.descriptor – NA on Birmingham data columns in that order and merge.
+2. Highlight sub_building_name, building_number, thoroughfare.name and thoroughfare.descriptor – NA on Glasgow data columns in that order and merge.
 The delimiter is a space.
 3. Once the column has been created, right click the column, click Transform then Trim.
 This removes spaces from the beginning and end of the text.
 4. Close & Apply the Query.
 5. Open data view and open the Companies House data file